awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    1. Choose **Custom location** if you already have an existing artifact store you have created, such as an Amazon S3 artifact bucket, in the same region as your pipeline\.
 **Note**
 This is not the source bucket for your pipeline's source code\.
 This is the artifact store for your pipeline\.
-A separate artifact store, such as an Amazon S3 bucket, is required for each pipeline, in the same region as the pipeline\.
+A separate artifact store, such as an Amazon S3 bucket, is required for each pipeline\.
+When you create or edit a pipeline, you must have an artifact bucket in the pipeline region, and then you must have one artifact bucket per region where you are running an action\.
+For more information, see [A Quick Look at Input and Output Artifacts](welcome.md#welcome-introducing-artifacts) and [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

    Choose **Next**\.

 1. In **Step 2: Add source stage**, in **Source provider**, choose **Amazon S3**\.
 In **Bucket**, enter the name of the Amazon S3 bucket you created in [Step 1: Create an Amazon S3 Bucket for Your Application](#s3-create-s3-bucket)\.
 In **S3 object key**, enter the sample file you copied to that bucket, either `aws-codepipeline-s3-aws-codedeploy_linux.zip` or `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`\.
 Choose **Next step**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-wizard-source-pol.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-   For example, if you named your bucket **awscodepipeline\-demobucket\-example\-date** and you chose Amazon Linux for your Amazon EC2 instances in AWS CodeDeploy, enter:
+   For example, if you named your bucket **awscodepipeline\-demobucket\-example\-date** and you chose Amazon Linux for your Amazon EC2 instances in CodeDeploy, enter:

    ```
    s3://awscodepipeline-demobucket-example-date/aws-codepipeline-s3-aws-codedeploy_linux.zip
    ```

-   If you named your bucket **awscodepipeline\-demobucket\-example\-date** and you chose Windows for your Amazon EC2 instances in AWS CodeDeploy, enter:
+   If you named your bucket **awscodepipeline\-demobucket\-example\-date** and you chose Windows for your Amazon EC2 instances in CodeDeploy, enter:

    ```
    s3://awscodepipeline-demobucket-example-date/AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip